P8 fault code on a Mitsubishi Electric unit

 Reverse Phase Detect/Open Phase Detect

-This means you have a 3 phase system installed and 1 of the phases are missing OR wired the wrong way.
+This means you have a 3 phase system installed and 1 of the phases is missing OR wired the wrong way.
 Check for 3 phase power to the unit and rectify if 1 or more phases are missing.
 2 phases may need to be swapped to ensure the correct compressor rotation.

 Pipe Sensor Open/Short